 According to the MGMT members themselves, much of the creative success of Oracular Spectacular happened virtually by accident as a result of piecing together various disparate ideas, rather than following any semblance of a plan.

 On the songwriting process, Goldwasser once explained that “writing songs as a band and learning about production techniques go hand in hand.”
 This spontaneity-driven approach enabled the two to adapt to new processes and seize on unexpected ideas, much to their first album’s benefit.

 To achieve said heights of distortion, Fridmann reportedly assaulted tracks with substandard compressors from the ‘90s (the identities of which are, sadly, unknown).
-The outcome of such sonic pulverisation were mixes that sound noticeably over-compressed in, somehow, a good way – or as Vanwyngarden put it, “loud, but not bad.”
+The outcome of such sonic pulverisation was mixed, the sound became noticeably over-compressed, somehow, in a good way – or as Vanwyngarden put it, “loud, but not bad.”

 On the unusual mixing choices of the album, Galdwasser told Rolling Stone: “We redid a lot of our songs that sounded too polished.
 Dave ended up running our tracks through this thing that crushed them and made them sound really gross again.
 They’re a lot better now!”

 Being as pressed for time as they were, MGMT drew upon old drum tracks for much of the album’s material.
 According to Vanwyngarden, Fridmann happily embraced “the challenge of using drums recorded with a RadioShack mic and putting them on a major-label release.”

 Their humble beginnings of laptop loops also bequeathed great results – Oracular Spectacular is famous partly for its metronome-driven rhythmic precision, giving rise to mash-ups and remixes galore.

 Perhaps the most interesting example of said rhythmic meticulousness is Time to Pretend, which was adapted from their 2005 EP of the same name and re-recorded with live drums for Oracular Spectacular.